Returning

 Back to Civil Life

-This booklet, published after the Second World War, aimed to help returning soldiers with a number of the challenges they faced.
-This included information about training/education programs, job placements, healthcare, pensions, and more.
+This booklet, published after the Second World War, was aimed at help returning soldiers overcome the challenges they faced, with information on training and educational programs, job placements, health care, pensions, and more.

 Back to Civies

-Soldiers returning home from overseas were often faced with many issues when they arrived in Canada.
-Many were wounded, unemployed, or had simply forgotten how to live in the 'civies' after being away for so long.
-This booklet, published by the Soldiers' Aid Commission, attempts to help soldiers with these issues.
-Various organizations, and the services they offered, were included in this book - all of which were free of cost to returning soldiers.
+Soldiers returning to Canada from overseas faced myriad issues when they arrived home.
+Many were wounded, unemployed, or had simply forgotten how to live in 'civies' after being away for so long.
+This booklet, published by the Soldiers' Aid Commission, attempted to help soldiers with these issues.
+Various organizations, and the services they offered, were listed in this book, with the common denominator being that all were offered free of charge to returning soldiers.

 Uniform Permit